CENTER FOR DOCUMENTARY EXPRESSION AND ART

 Programming Vision

-Inspired by the explosion of interest in America’s multicultural history and life that accompanied and followed the 1960s Civil Rights Movement, the Center for Documentary Expression and Art (CDEA) is an independent, non-profit organization that creates, supports, and promotes documentary expression, documentary art, and documentary studies through a Major Exhibits Program (MEP) that builds exhibits with significant national and international human rights themes and a statewide K-12 education-outreach program.
-CDEA’s education-outreach program features regionally and nationally-recognized artists/scholars-in-residence who guide K-16 students to explore Utah’s history, current social life and challenges, and environmental/ecological transformations through place-based education programs.
+Inspired by the 1960s Civil Rights Movement and the deepening interest in America’s multicultural history, the Center for Documentary Expression and Art (CDEA), an independent, non-profit organization, creates, supports, and promotes documentary expression, documentary art, and documentary studies through programs that honor the cultural, spiritual, and ethnic identities of our nation’s diverse population.
+CDEA also carries out original, statewide, K-16 education-outreach activities, featuring artists/scholars-in-residence who guide K-16 students to explore Utah’s history, diversity, social life, and environmental/ecological challenges through place-based education programs.

 History